idleworx/blockchain-developer-bootcamp-final-project/README.md

 - A **Renter** can rent the property by paying the rental fee (as long as it's not already rented)

+**Limitations**
+- only a landlord can list a property for rent (you must become one before listing a property)
+- a landlord has to pay a listing fee to list a property
+- a renter can rent a property by paying the rental fee
+- a renter can't rent a previously rented property
+- a property must exist to be rented

 ## How to Run Locally